What Is Haruspicy?

 Haruspicy was the method of divination used by, amongst others, the Etruscans (a civilization of ancient Italy in the area corresponding roughly to Tuscany).

-The seer — called a "Haruspex" from hira (entrails) + specere (to look at) — would read the entrails of animal sacrifices to predict the future.
+The seer — called a "Haruspex" from hira (entrails) and specere (to look at) — would read the entrails of animal sacrifices to predict the future.
 The liver was the popular organ of choice in haruspicy.

 Haruspicy is not original to the Etruscans nor the Romans.
 It is thought to have originated in the Near East, where the Hittites (a civilization from approximately present-day Syria and Lebanon) and Babylonians (present-day Iraq) performed similar rites with entrails.